 Detailed drawings are required when making an application to the Trust to replace windows.
-This is in order to assess whether the proposed replacement windows match the originals in every detail.
+This is to assess whether the proposed replacement windows match the originals in every detail.

-A window manufacturer should produce accurate, measured, detailed construction drawings of the proposed replacement window(s).
-These are often standard steel sections
+A window manufacturer should produce accurate, measured, detailed construction drawings of the proposed replacement window(s) and, ideally, an equally detailed set of survey drawings of the existing windows.